facebook

 7. Chair-and-a-Half

-Dune Chair-and-a-Half
+Dune Chair-and-a-Half by Maiden Home

 How it's used: "A chair-and-a-half can offer extra seating in small spaces, serving as a secondary sofa if you have the room and want to maximize your seating.
-While it would be a tight squeeze for two adults, it's a great option for families with children or pets, providing somewhere comfortable to sit and read with a little one or snuggle up next to your furry friend," Laura Rich told Living Cozy.
+While it would be a tight squeeze for two adults, it's a great option for families with children or pets, providing comfortable sitting to read with a little one or snuggle up next to your furry friend," Laura Rich told Living Cozy.

 8. Barrel Chair